blueboard/frontend-assessment/README.md

 - Ability to go to an edit page for each object (and persist edits locally)
 - Add ability to sort, filter or search (Choose the fields you think are important)

 For technology, feel free to use any HTML/CSS framework you would like.
-On the Javascript end, stick with React and jQuery as the primary frameworks (additional libraries allowed where you think it makes sense).
+On the Javascript end, stick with React/Redux stack (additional libraries allowed where you think it makes sense).

 ## Data